Available Tender Opportunities

 Forest Research Field Data Collection Services: UK wide

 This Dynamic Purchasing System is to establish a pool of qualified suppliers to provide field data collection services.
-It will be broken into geographical lots and possibly work elements.
-For the following:

-Survey work such as National Forest Inventory (NFI) and Trees Outside of Woodlands (TOW)
+•Survey work such as National Forest Inventory (NFI) and Trees Outside of Woodlands (TOW)

-The installation of surveying/monitoring equipment for our National Capital Ecosystem Assessment (NCEA) work
+•The installation of surveying/monitoring equipment for our National Capital Ecosystem Assessment (NCEA) work

-Suppliers who can help with our Forest Mensuration and Production surveys (such as U18), Forest Attribute Surveys to update GIS information, collection of data from experimental sites.
+•Suppliers who can help with our Forest Mensuration and Production surveys (such as U18), Forest Attribute Surveys to update GIS information, collection of data from experimental sites.

 -